-Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix 123 The following requirements apply: (a) The Certificate Holders shall be responsible for the Facility's share of the cost of System Upgrade Facilities (as that term is defined in the OATT) as determined by NYISO in accordance with its FERC approved tariffs, rules, and procedures; (b) The Certificate Holders shall be responsible for the cost of interconnection facilities as they are defined in Attachment S of the OATT, and to the extent set forth in the IA; (c) Payments from the Certificate Holders to NYPA and/or Con Edison of the amounts contemplated in this Certificate Condition shall be made in accordance with the terms of the IA; (d) The Certificate Holders shall maintain the Facility in accordance with the approved tariffs and applicable rules and protocols of NYPA, ConEdison, NYISO, NYSRC, NPCC, NERC, and NAERO, and successor organizations; (e) The Certificate Holders shall obey operational orders and dispatch instructions issued by NYISO or its agent or successor pursuant to applicable tariffs, manuals, rules, protocols, and other relevant documents applicable to the Facility.
-If the NYISO System Operator encounters communication difficulties, the Certificate Holders shall obey dispatch instructions issued by the Con Edison Energy Control Center, or its successor(s), pursuant to applicable tariffs, manuals, rules, protocols, and other relevant documents applicable to the Facility in order to maintain reliability of the transmission system.
-CHPE will comply General Requirement; Does not apply to Segment 8; will be addressed in other filings/processes, as appropriate.
+Table 2 -1 Certificate Condition (Changes by Amendments and the Certificate Order in red) CHPE Response EM&CP Section/ Appendix and shall be responsible for the costs to verify that their relay protection system is in compliance with applicable NERC, NPCC, NYISO, NYSRC, Con Edison and NYPA criteria.
+123 The following requirements apply: (a) The Certificate Holders shall be responsible for the Facility's share of the cost of System Upgrade Facilities (as that term is defined in the OATT) as determined by NYISO in accordance with its FERC approved tariffs, rules, and procedures; (b) The Certificate Holders shall be responsible for the cost of interconnection facilities as they are defined in Attachment S of the OATT, and to the extent set forth in the IA; (c) Payments from the Certificate Holders to NYPA and/or Con Edison of the amounts contemplated in this Certificate Holders shall be made in accordance with the terms of the IA; (d) The Certificate Holders shall maintain the Facility in accordance with the approved tariffs and applicable rules and protocols of NYPA, ConEdison, NYISO, NYSRC, NPCC, NERC, and NAERO, and successor organizations; (e) The Certificate Holders shall obey operational orders and dispatch instructions issued by NYISO or its agent or successor pursuant to applicable tariffs, manuals, rules, protocols, and other relevant documents applicable to the Facility.
+If the NYISO System Operator encounters communication difficulties, the Certificate Holders shall obey dispatch instructions issued by the Con Edison Energy Control Center, or its successor(s), pursuant to applicable tariffs, manuals, rules, protocols, and other relevant documents applicable to the Facility of the transmission system.
+CHPE will comply General Requirement; Does not apply to Segment 12; will be addressed in other filings/processes, as appropriate.
 124 The Certificate Holders shall fully comply with the applicable reliability criteria of NYPA, the Commission, ConEdison, NYISO, NPCC, NYSRC, NERC, NAERO and their successors.
 If the Facility fails to meet such reliability criteria at any time, the Certificate Holders shall notify NYISO immediately, in accordance with NYISO requirements, and shall simultaneously provide the Commission, NYPA and Con Edison with a copy of the NYISO notice.
-CHPE will comply General Requirement; Does not apply to Segment 8; will be addressed in other filings/processes, as appropriate.
+CHPE will comply General Requirement; Does not apply to Segment 12; will be addressed in other filings/processes, as appropriate.